arturomorarioja/php_films_rest_api/README.md

 ```

 ### Testing
-The directory `postman` includes JSON files for an environment and a collection that can be imported to [Postman](https://www.postman.com/) to test the API .
+The directory `postman` includes JSON files for an environment and a collection that can be imported to [Postman](https://www.postman.com/) to test the API.

 ## Tools
 PHP8 / MySQL